chinsonyeh/cyrandommount/README.md

 ## Features

 - **Automatic Macro Update:** Creates and updates a macro named `CYRandomMount` to summon a random selected mount suitable for your current area (flying or ground).
+  **Macro Update Modes:**
+   - **Mode 1:** The macro will update and select a new random mount every time you press the macro button.
+   - **Mode 2:** The macro will update and select a new random mount automatically at a fixed interval (Refresh Time).
 - **Favorite Mount Selection:** Choose which flying and ground mounts to include in the random selection from your collected mounts.
 - **Custom Refresh Interval:** Set how often (in seconds) the macro updates to reflect your current zone's flyability.
 - **Settings Panel:** Easily configure your preferences through the in-game settings interface.